ChrisWang00726/ChrisWang00726/README.md

 Recently, I participated in a startup competition ICONIQ, and my teammate and I were selected as finalists for our AI Meeting Agent [Wanore](https://wanore.vercel.app/).

-Hobbies:
+Hobbies: fencing, gym, and guitar
-• fencing
-• gym
-• guitar